top of page

 Mrs. CeCe Snyder

-Mrs. CeCe Snyder joins the Baker County High School Band program as the new Drumline Director, bringing a wealth of experience and passion for music education.
-Now in her second year as Assistant Band Director at Baker County Middle School, Mrs. Snyder has already made a significant impact within the band community.
+Mrs. CeCe Snyder joins the Baker County High School Band program as the Percussion Director, bringing a wealth of experience and passion for music education.
+Mrs. Snyder also serves as the Assistant Band Director at Baker County Middle School, Mrs. Snyder has already made a significant impact within the band community.

 Throughout her musical career, Mrs. Snyder has performed with distinguished ensembles, including the United States Public Health and Services Corps, JE1, FSCJ bands, JU bands, UNF bands, Drum and Bugle Corps, WGI, and currently, the First Coast Wind Symphony.
 She has had the privilege of performing under the direction of esteemed conductors such as Robert Shelton, Rossano Galante, and Rodney Wynkoop, each experience contributing to her well-rounded musical expertise.

-In the upcoming summer, Mrs. Snyder will tour Budapest and Prague with the First Coast Wind Symphony, further expanding her performance experiences internationally.
+In the summer of 2025, Mrs. Snyder toured Budapest and Prague with the First Coast Wind Symphony, further expanding her performance experience internationally.
 Beyond her professional pursuits, she enjoys dancing, traveling, and exploring theme parks, bringing a vibrant enthusiasm to both her work and her personal life.

 4631609326297661356.jpg